mCodex/react-native-sensitive-info/website/versioned_docs/version-6.x/protectingWithFingerprint.md

 sidebar_label: Fingerprint Protection
 ---

 You can easily protect stored data and unlocking it using fingerprint on Android, TouchID or FaceID on iOS.
-Before you proceed is important to check if user's device has any kind of sensors available.

 ## Prerequisites